Code Switching or Code Mixing

 This happens particularly when talking with someone else who knows both languages.
-Sometimes it’s more a case of ‘borrowing’ because we just don’t know the word, other times it’s a case of one language having a more fitting word than the other, or it’s just a word that’s an integral part of the local lexicon.
+Sometimes code switching is more a case of ‘borrowing’ because we just don’t know the word.
+Other times it’s a case of one language having a more fitting word than the other, or it’s just a word that’s an integral part of the local lexicon.

 A friend who lives in France told me that as French kids all eat lunch at the school cafeteria, the idea of bringing food in a box from home is pretty foreign, so they refer to ‘le lunchbox’.

 I also notice it when my Swiss friends are speaking to me in German – you can tell that there is a part of their brain focused on the fact that they’re conversing with a native English speaker, so they pepper their speech with English-isms.

 This phenomenon has an official name – code-switching, and is common amongst bilingual children.

 Code switching happens less in households with clear boundaries between languages, such as when German is the school language and English the home language, but can still crop up when kids realise there’s no really good direct translation for what they want to say.

 Recommended: Bilingual Kids Mix Languages and it’s OK